gwcoffey/gwcoffey.com/content/archive/listapp/things-that-should-be-outlawed/index.md

 ---
-title: THINGS THAT SHOULD BE OUTLAWED
+title: Things That Should Be Outlawed
 date: '2015-12-13T01:02:19+00:00'
 archive: listapp
 weblog: false